solo-io/gloo/docs/content/guides/integrations/knative/_index.md

 ---
-title: Knative with Gloo
+title: Knative with Gloo Edge
-description: Running Gloo as a Knative Gateway.
+description: Running Gloo Edge as a Knative Gateway.
 weight: 51
 ---

-This section contains guides for using Gloo with Knative.
+This section contains guides for using Gloo Edge with Knative.

-The documentation at https://knative.dev/ is compatible with Gloo.
+The documentation at https://knative.dev/ is compatible with Gloo Edge.
 This section provides guidance and tutorials for custom configuration options not covered in the standard Knative docs.

 {{% children description="true" %}}